We always use the same four stage process to ensure that we deal with all enforcement action against barristers fairly.

 Once we have all the information we need, we look at whether there is enough evidence that the rules have been broken and the risk is high enough for enforcement action to be taken.
 We also consider whether the concerns are ones that the Investigations and Enforcement Team has the power to make a decision on.
 The Investigations and Enforcement Team only have the power to decide to take no action and to impose administrative sanctions (a written warning or a fine up to £1,000 for an individual barrister).

-If the Investigations and Hearing Team does not have the power to decide the outcome of a case, it will be passed to a five-person panel of our Independent Decision-making Body to make a decision.
+If the Investigations and Enforcement Team does not have the power to decide the outcome of a case, it will be passed to a five-person panel of our Independent Decision-making Body to make a decision.
 Nearly all decisions to refer cases to disciplinary action will be taken by a panel of the Independent Decision-making Body.

 Where we have passed a case on to the Independent Decision-making Body, they will assess whether there is enough evidence to show that the barrister, or other person we regulate, has not followed the rules and decide what action to take, if any.
 They might decide to impose an administrative sanction or, if the issue is more serious, they could pass it on to a disciplinary tribunal or to the determination by consent procedure for a decision on whether the barrister, or other person we regulate, has committed professional misconduct.